sarpilgaz/yt_twitch_WoN_chatbot/README.md

 Currently, the application is run through the Python interpreter rather than as an executable.
 Python 3 and additional dependencies specified in `requirements.txt` are required.

-To run the bot from its directory, use:
+To run the bot from its directory, app, use:

 ```bash
 python3 app.py
 ```
+Before the bots start, an a popup will be created for the user to follow the oauth process to enable the application to access streaming resources

 ## Todo & Ideas

-- **Critical: YouTube Chatbot Integration:**
-  Add functionality to support YouTube chat alongside Twitch.

-- **Code Refactoring:**
-  Commands for both platforms will likely share functionality.
-Common actions should be abstracted into functions for better reusability.
+- **State Machine implementation for commands:**
+  Currently, many if statements are used to check if a command can be run with the current state.
+A better way to control which commands can be run when is to implement a state machine.

 - **GUI or Web Interface:**
-  After full functionality is added, consider developing a GUI or web interface.
+  Developing a GUI or web interface can be considered.
 A web interface may require remote hosting, introducing security challenges.

 - **Alternative Command Access:**
   Currently, all interactions happen through commands.
 It may be beneficial to provide certain privileged commands (e.g., starting/stopping name collection) via GUI buttons or console text commands for more secure access control.